TaumuLu/react-scroll-paged-view/README.md

 ## Export module
 - default - ScrollPagedView
-- RN - PagedView
+- ScrollTabView

-- Web - ScrollableTabView
+### ScrollTabView

-### ScrollableTabView
+The web version is similar to react-native-scrollable-tab-view and provides similar functionality
-The web version of react-native-scrollable-tab-view provides similar functionality
+The functionality of the Rn version is not as complete as the Web version, and the follow-up continues to improve

 ### Properties
 Name | propType | default value | description